rschristopher/rschristopher.github.io/src/criticisms/environment.md

  less electricity than electric vehicles, phones, televisions, washing machines, and pretty much all consumer electronics
- (all of which use more electricity than the Netherlands).
+ (all of which also use more electricity than the Netherlands).

 Mining equipment does not require